s6hib/Jarvis-AI-Assitant/README.md

 # Jarvis: Your Friendly AI Terminal Assistant

 Welcome to Jarvis, a friendly AI that helps you with your terminal commands.
 With Jarvis, you don't need to remember complex commands or keep Googling them.
-Simply ask Jarvis and it'll give you the command you need!
-Jarvis is also capable of running the commands that you ask for!
+Simply ask Jarvis and it'll give you the command you need, then ask you permission to run it!

 ## Prerequisites
 * Python 3.7 or later